We believe everyone should be able to access hearing aids if they need them.

-Hearing aids can have a hugely beneficial impact on being able to connect meaningfully with others.
+Hearing aids can have a hugely beneficial impact on being able to connect meaningfully with others and wellbeing.
 Unfortunately, many who need them cannot afford them.

-To help bridge this gap, the National Foundation for Deaf and Hard of Hearing has created the Hearing Aid Fund, which supports hard of hearing New Zealanders who are facing financial hardship.
+To help bridge this gap, the National Foundation for Deaf and Hard of Hearing and Lily McManus have created the Hearing Aid Fund, which supports hard of hearing New Zealanders who are facing financial hardship.
 Each successful applicant will receive up to $500 towards their new hearing aids.

 Change a life by donating to the Hearing Aid Fund.